AdobeDocs/analytics.en/help/components/c-classifications2/c-numeric-2/c-examples.md

 |  2010/02/01 - 2010/02/28  | revenue  | revenue  |
 |  2010/02/01 - 2010/02/28  | revenue  | revenue  |

-In February, the user’s cost for Product1 went down to 15% of the revenue, and Product2 went down to 25% of its revenue.
+In February, the user's cost for Product1 went down to 15% of the revenue, and Product2 went down to 25% of its revenue.

 ## Result {#section_23DF5353AC1B478C88647F222703352C}